 The majority of Mississauga's trees are relatively small.
-In 2011 more than 60% of trees in the City were less than 15.3 cm in diameter8, showing that Mississauga's Urban Forest structure is currently skewed towards trees of a younger age class.
-The largest trees, such as red and white oaks, are typically found in older neighbourhoods and Natural Areas.
-This reflects the relatively recent development of many of the City's residential areas.
-As a result, the numerous ecosystem services (see Section 3) provided by large-stature, mature trees are not currently equally available to all communities.
-This is illustrated in the existing canopy cover by Small Geographic Unit (SGU), shown in Figure 3.
+In 2011 more than 60% of trees in the City were less than 15.3 cm in diameter, showing an Urban Forest structure dominated by younger trees.
+The largest trees are mainly found in older neighbourhoods and Natural Areas.
+Many of the recently developed residential areas dominated by smaller trees do not receive the same level of ecosystem services (see Section 3) as more established neighbourhoods.
+The uneven canopy cover distribution is illustrated in Figure 3.